 Increasing check averages means more profits for your restaurant and bigger tips for your staff.
 It really is that simple.
-Here are a few marketing and sales strategies to get you started.
+Here are a few strategies to get you started.

 Offer meal deals.
-Everyone is looking for a bargain, and the concept of a combo meal doesn’t have to stay at quick-serve operations.
+Today’s consumers are looking for value and convenience.
+Many full-service restaurants have discovered that the concept of a combo meal doesn’t have to stay at quick-serve operations.
 Let customers build their own meal deal, choosing from a list of appetizers, entrées, and desserts.
-Take it one step further by adding their choice of wine by the glass.
-While they’ll be getting an overall discount, they’ll likely spend more than if they had not ordered the deal.
+Take it one step further with alcohol sales, if your state allows it.
+While customers will be getting an overall discount, they’ll likely spend more than if they had not ordered the deal.

 Focus on add-ons.
 Even just a side salad, large instead of regular beer, or an appetizer shared between four people will increase check averages.
 Speaking of appetizers, consider offering two sizes, regular and large, and upselling to the large as “perfect to share.”
 Do the same for desserts.

 Give your employees a scoreboard.
 Measure not only their check averages, but the number of appetizers, sides, desserts, wine, etc., they sell during a shift.
 Remember, what gets measured gets done.
 Throw in some fun contests and incentives to up the ante.

 Market family meals to go.
 Help out busy families by putting together balanced meals that are priced right and packaged to go.
 Include a family size entrée platter with sides and kid-friendly options.
 Market these specials as values in terms of saving both money and time.

 Reward loyalty.
 Guest loyalty programs really are worth the amount of time it takes to administer them.
 Consider a staggered approach that starts with a free appetizer and ends with a BOGO deal.